human-conditions/yodrew.github.io-original/_pages/psychology.md

 - recognizing darkness as the essential means nature provides us to heal from trauma
 - including a psychology based on these facts

 With these, hygienism becomes a complete system of health.
 It is capable of addressing every illness people face, physical and psychic.
-No one need suffer further the absurdities of medicine and other quasi-scientific systems. , rooted as they are in the mystical doctrine of original sin and practice of exorcism.
+No one need suffer further the absurdities of medicine and other quasi-scientific systems, rooted as they are in the mystical doctrine of original sin and practice of exorcism.

 The acid test of any science is its ability to predict events and thus cause or prevent them if desired.
 By healing from trauma, we not only end dysfunction and suffering.
 We prevent unconscious repetition of trauma through common disasters like car crashes, familial breakdown, and psychosomatic illness.